rohitpujari1144/recipe-book/README.md

 - Recipe Details: Users are able to view the details of a recipe, including its ingredients,instructions, and image
 - User Profile: Users are able to view their profile, which should include their saved recipes
 - Use of Axios for API calls
-- Proper use of React components, hooks, and routing5
+- Proper use of React components, hooks, and routing
 - Proper use of Bootstrap and materual-UI library
 - Proper use of form validation and error handling